 How to Add Your Logo to Your Alerts

 The first thing you want to do is add an Alert Box widget to your live stream.
-Widgets are features you can add in Streamlabs OBS to help you interact and engage with your community.
+Widgets are features you can add in Streamlabs Desktop to help you interact and engage with your community.

 Now select “Alert Box” from the pop-up menu.